NotePlan/plugins/jgclark.Reviews/README.md

 # 🔬 Reviews  plugin
-Unlike many task or project management apps, NotePlan has very little enforced structure, and entirely text/markdown based.
+Unlike many task or project management apps, NotePlan has very little enforced structure, and is entirely text/markdown based.
 This makes it much more flexible, but makes it less obvious how to use it for tracking and managing complex work, loosely referred to here as 'Projects'.

-This plugin provides commands to help **review** Project-based notes, and it helps me manage about 100 such projects..
+This plugin provides commands to help **review** Project-based notes, and it helps me manage over 50 such projects.
 This will be familiar to people who use David Allen's **Getting Things Done** approach, or any other where **regular reviews** are important.
 (It probably won't have much applicability to people who just use NotePlan as a Zettelkasten-style knowledge base.)

-(If you're using the helpful [PARA Approach](https://fortelabs.co/blog/series/para/), then your **Areas** are also a form of Project, at least as far as Reviewing them goes.)
+If, like me, you're using the helpful [PARA Approach](https://fortelabs.co/blog/series/para/), then your **Areas** are also a form of Project, at least as far as Reviewing them goes.

 User George Crump (@george65) has created a [great video showing how the plugin works](https://bit.ly/3l1tSw4).